 Willoughby.
 “As a younger player, it is intimidating, but I want to take in

 this experience and leave this place a better hockey player than when I

-players are spilt into two squads – Team Red and Team White – to train and
+players are spilt into two squads – Red and White – to train and

-compete against each other and some local teams.
+compete against each other and a pair of local teams.